What Causes Non-Pattern Hair Loss?

-In women more often than in men, hair loss may be due to conditions other than androgenetic alopecia.
+In men more rarely than in women, hair loss may be due to conditions other than androgenetic alopecia.
 Some of the most common of these causes are:

 Hair loss due to trichotillomania is typically patchy, as compulsive hair pullers tend to concentrate the pulling in selected areas.
 Hair loss due to this cause cannot be treated effectively until the psychological or emotional reasons for trichotillomania are effectively addressed.

-Alopecia areata is a possible autoimmune disorder that causes patchy hair loss that can range from diffuse thinning to extensive areas of baldness with “islands” of retained hair.
-Medical examination is necessary to establish a diagnosis.
+A possible autoimmune disorder that causes patchy hair loss that can range from diffuse thinning to extensive areas of baldness with “islands” of retained hair.
+A medical examination is necessary to establish a diagnosis.

-hair loss due to scarring of the scalp area.
+Hair loss due to scarring of the scalp area.
 Scarring alopecia typically involves the top of the scalp and occurs predominantly in women.
 The condition frequently occurs in African-American women and is believed to be associated with persistent tight braiding or “corn-rowing” of scalp hair.
-A form of scarring alopecia also may occur in post-menopausal women, associated with inflammation of hair follicles and subsequent scarring.